tadeuzagallo/verve-lang/docs/reference/if.rst

     print("false")
   }

-The if conditional value (immediately after `if`) need not be quoted and the body must always be wrapped in curly braces.
-In Verve, `if` is an expression, which means that it can be used anywhere where you could use a variable.
+The conditional value (immediately after the ``if`` keyword) does not to be wrapped in parentheses and the body must always be wrapped in curly braces.
+In Verve, ``if`` is an expression, which means that it can be used anywhere you could use a variable.

 .. prismjs:: verve